lukaszmadrzynski/Website-Update/content/pages/about-us.md

       styles:
         self:
           textAlign: center
-    subtitle: Your Trusted Partner for Sustainable Travel in Yunnan
+    subtitle: Your Trusted Partner for Ecotourism and Nature Education in Yunnan
     text: >+
       <div style="text-align: center">Cloud Mountain emerged from a shared
       passion for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
-Co-founders Lynne Lyu and Lukasz Madrzynski envisioned a company that not only offered unforgettable travel experiences but also championed sustainable practices and fostered genuine connections with local communities.</div>
+Co-founders Lynne Lyu and Lukasz Madrzynski envisioned a company that not only offered unforgettable educational travel experiences but also championed sustainable practices and fostered genuine connections with local communities.</div>

     actions: []
     media: